 The top three trucks in the US – GMC, Ford, and RAM – RAM is often seen as the poor cousin.
 Let’s look at why this is and is it actually true?

-The 2009 – 2017 RAM 1500 model has a bad reputation but it was redesigned in 2019 with style and technology at the forefront, it is now one of the top trucks to buy.
+The 2009 – 2017 RAM 1500 model does have a poor reputation.
+However, the RAM was redesigned in 2019 with style and technology at the forefront, it is currently one of the top trucks on the market.

 Trucks in the US are year on year, some of the best-selling vehicles.
 Unlike an SUV, trucks are earning their keep and generally feeding a family.
 RAM has had some bad reputation in the past.
 It’s hard to live up to the likes of GMC and Ford.
 But in recent years RAM has been making moves.